 How to get out of the pose

-When you start to feel like the breath isn’t moving as freely, it is time to come down.
-Shoulderstand is a great inversion that most teachers recommend adding to your regular practice, so do not worry, you will have time to practice it more and more.
-I believe that it is best to take our time to build a strong practice of Shoulderstand instead of rushing into the pose and hurting ourselves, so do come out when you feel like you had enough.
-Eventually, we want to be able to practice Shoulderstand for at least three to five minutes to get all the inner benefits on the organs, but you will get there, no need to rush.
+When you start to feel like the breath isn’t moving as freely, it’s time to come down.
+Shoulder stand is a great inversion most teachers recommend adding to your regular practice, so don’t worry, you’ll have time to practice it more and more.
+I believe it’s best to take our time to build a strong practice of shoulder stand instead of rushing into the pose and hurting ourselves, so do come out when you feel like you had enough.
+Eventually, we want to be able to practice shoulder stand for at least three to five minutes to get all the inner benefits on the organs, but you’l get there, no need to rush.

 - Stay here for about one minute, breathing slowly.
 When you feel ready, roll on to your right side, and come up to a sitting position, or stay lying if you want to continue your practice with postures on the floor.

-But I cannot not share with you the most common benefits known to be felt after practicing Shoulderstand, as it is these very benefits that inspired me to write this article first.
+But I cannot not share with you the most common benefits known to be felt after practicing shoulder stand, as these very benefits inspired me to write this article.

-One of the greateast benefits of Shoulderstand I believe is the calming effect it has on the brain, soothing the parasympathetic nervous system, which helps relieve stress, mild depression, and can reduce fatigue and help improve insomnia.
+One of the greateast benefits of shoulder stand for me is the calming effect it has on the brain, soothing the parasympathetic nervous system, which helps relieve stress, mild depression, and can reduce fatigue and help improve insomnia.

 Salamba Sarvangasana is also known to help balance hormones, stimulating the thyroid and hypothalamus glands, as well as the prostate glands (that I can definitely feel.
 Not.).

 Like other inversions, Salamba Sarvangasana brings a lot of benefits by liberating us from the strong pull of gravity.